Why Are UTVs So Loud?

 Quieting the exhaust noise from a four-stroke high-performance engine is not easy, at least not without potentially messing up the bike’s performance or adding too much cost and weight.
 Even some stock systems are painfully loud when you hit the throttle.

-Suppose you compare a UTV exhaust system with car exhaust; you will notice some important differences: The car has multiple catalytic converters, a couple of resonators, and then a huge muffler to finish off.
+Suppose you compare a UTV exhaust system with car exhaust; you will notice some significant differences: The car has multiple catalytic converters, a couple of resonators, and then a vast muffler to finish off.

-You would struggle to fit all of this into a UTV while keeping it high-performance and lightweight.
+You would struggle to fit all this into a UTV while keeping it high-performance and lightweight.

 So as long as the emission regulations permit it, many UTV exhausts are likely to remain less complex and less effective when it comes to dampening the noise when comparing them to car exhausts.